mnot/I-D/draft-nottingham-iab-age-restrictions.md

 ## Centralization

-One of the defining characteristics of the Internet is its avoidance of creating "gatekeeper" roles where a single entity (or small number of them) has unavoidable access to or control over communications.
+One of the defining characteristics of the Internet's architecture is its avoidance of "gatekeeper" roles where a single entity (or small number of them) has unavoidable access to or control over communications.
 This architecture makes the Internet more resilient and avoids problematic concentrations of power.

 Inherently, any age restriction system involves controlling access to content and services on the Internet.
-When that system's use is legally required, its operation can be characterized as centralized.
+When that system's use is legally required, it can be characterized as being centralized.
 However, that centralization is mitigated (to some degree) by the governance mechanisms that legitimize the legal basis of the system.

 However, other forms of centralization can occur in age verification systems that are more avoidable.
 For example, many proposed age restriction systems require verification by a single party.
-This is not how Internet-scale services are provided, because of the many risks that such designs incur:
+This is not how Internet-scale services are designed, because of the many risks incurred:

 First, that single operator will have access to a significant amount of sensitive information about people's activities on the Internet.
 Such a system is vulnerable to cyberattacks by organized criminals and nation-state actors.
 Centralizing so much sensitive data in one place creates an irresistible 'honey pot' for attackers.